jonsimonsen/webaoa/README.md

 -Refactored banner to use flexbox (easier vertical alignment inside divs).
 -Added some links (so far only internal).
 Some are styled as buttons.
 -Using fixed position for the banner, and added a placeholder image under it.
+-Made slight fixes to the layout.
+Have a reasonably-looking front page.
+External links does not work correctly, since no external pages exist yet.

+v0.25: Start working on sub-pages and/or making DRY code/common banner and footer.
+-Under development...